 - Use good faith efforts to settle claims in appropriate cases.

 Because the accident is potentially covered under Barbara’s auto policy, the insurer must investigate it promptly and use good faith efforts to determine who is at fault.
 The insurer must also defend Barbara against the other driver’s claim.
+Otherwise, Barbara could bring a bad faith action against the insurer.

 Under Nevada law, an insurance company acts in bad faith when: